-Field Description Debug Audit Level This setting allows you to choose which aspects of the database you want to audit in the log.
+Table 14-1 Audit Log Configuration Settings (continued) Field Description Debug Audit Level This setting allows you to choose which aspects of the database you want to audit in the log.
 From the drop-down list box, choose one of the following options.
 Be aware that each audit log filter level is cumulative. • Schema -Tracks changes to the setup of the audit log database (for example, the columns and rows in the database tables). • Administrative Tasks-Tracks all administrative changes to the Cisco Unified Communications Manager system (for example, any changes to maintain the system) plus all Schema changes.
-TipMost administrators will leave the Administrative Tasks setting disabled.
+Tip Most administrators will leave the Administrative Tasks setting disabled.
 For users who want auditing, use the Database Updates level. • Database Updates -Tracks all changes to the database plus all schema changes and all administrative tasks changes. • Database Reads -Tracks every read to the Cisco Unified Communications Manager system, plus all schema changes, administrative tasks changes, and database updates changes.
-TipChoose the Database Reads level only when you want to get a quick look at the Cisco Unified Communications Manager system.
+TipChoose the Database Reads level only when you want to get a quick look at the Cisco Unified Communications Manager or Cisco Unity Connection system.
 This level uses significant amounts of system resources and only should be used for a short time.
 Enable Audit Log Rotation The system reads this option to determine whether it needs to rotate the database audit log files or it needs to continue to create new files.
 When the Audit Enable Rotation option is checked, the system begins to overwrite the oldest audit log files after the maximum number of files gets reached.
 When this setting is unchecked, audit log ignores the Maximum No. of Files setting.
 Maximum No. of Files Enter the maximum number of files that you want to include in the log.
 Ensure that the value that you enter for the Maximum No. of Files setting is greater than the value that you enter for the No. of Files Deleted on Log Rotation setting.
 You can enter a number from 4 (minimum) to 40 (maximum).
 No. of Files Deleted on Log Rotation Enter the maximum number of files that the system can delete when database audit log rotation occurs.
 The minimum that you can enter in this field is 1.
 The maximum value is 2 numbers less than the value that you enter for the Max No. of Files setting; for example, if you enter 40 in the Maximum No. of Files field, the highest number that you can enter in the No. of Files Deleted on Log Rotation field is 38.

-Table 14-1 Audit Log Configuration Settings (continued) ------------ --
+Table 14-1 Audit Log Configuration Settings (continued)

 - Understanding Audit Logging, page 14-1

-- Configuring the Audit Log, page 14-3
+- Configuring the Audit Log, page 14-4

-- Audit Log Configuration Settings, page 14-4
+- Audit Log Configuration Settings, page 14-5

 - Configuring Trace, page 7-1

 - Configuring Troubleshooting Trace Settings, page 8-1

 - Network Services, page 9-9

-- Cisco Unified Real-Time Monitoring Tool Administration Guide - Cisco Unified Communications Manager CDR Analysis and Reporting Administration Guide - Cisco Unified Communications Manager Administration Guide
+- Cisco Unified Real-Time Monitoring Tool Administration Guide - Cisco Unified Communications Manager CDR Analysis and Reporting Administration Guide - Cisco Unified Communications Manager Administration Guide - User Moves, Adds, and Changes Guide for Cisco Unity Connection